grislyeye/three-meet/pages/classes/cunning.md

 Despite your lack of obvious virtues, you often seem to land on your feet, by happenstance or coincidence.

 Your luck is fuelled by luck dice.
 You have two, d4 luck die.
-As a [Bonus Action](../../pages/combat/bonus-actions.md) you can spend a luck die.
-If you fail a [Check](../../pages/rules/rolling/checks.md), [Attack](../../pages/combat/attacks.md) or [Save](../../pages/rules/rolling/saves.md) you can spend a luck die by rolling it and adding it to the result.
+If you fail a [Check](../../pages/rules/rolling/checks.md), [Attack](../../pages/combat/attacks.md) or [Save](../../pages/rules/rolling/saves.md) you can spend a luck die as a [Bonus Action](../../pages/combat/bonus-actions.md) and roll it, adding it to the result.
 You regain all luck die when you finish a [Rest](../../pages/rules/rests.md).

 ## Skirmisher